DZakh/rescript-schema/IDEAS.md

 - Github Action: Add linter checking that the generated files are up to date (?)

 - Don't recreate the object, when nothing should be transformed (???)

-- Better error message for discriminated union (??)
-(Support the case when there are multiple items with the same discriminants)

 - Update String refinements like in zod z.string().startsWith("https://", { message: "Must provide secure URL" });